goblet/goblet/docs/source/backends.rst

     RUN pip install keyrings.google-artifactregistry-auth==1.1.1

 To use a previously built artifact, use the `artifact_tag` configuration.
-When using the `artifact_tag`, cloudbuild will not be called with the source code. `artifact_tag` can be any existing tag or digist in the default registry or the configured `artifact_registry`.
+When using the `artifact_tag`, cloudbuild will not be called with the source code. `artifact_tag` can be any existing tag or digest in the default registry or the configured `artifact_registry`.

 .. code:: json